By Greg Timpany

 For the individual IT professional, cross-certification does not necessarily foster a greater sense of job security or satisfaction.
 Overall, 60 percent reported they felt about the same regarding job security this year compared to last year.
 There was no difference between single certified and cross-certified respondents.
 Job satisfaction and likelihood to pursue a new employment situation also showed no difference between the two groups.

 As for professional development, those who are cross-certified did not indicate they were more likely to train in the prior year compared to those with certifications in one category.
 However, those who are cross-certified are more apt to use multiple methods to stay informed and advance their skills.
 These include methods such as contributing to a blog, downloading white papers and attending conferences and seminars.
-As for formalized training, this group is particularly fond of self-paced online learning methods.
+As for formalized training, this group is particularly fond of on-demand online learning methods.

 Compensation, job satisfaction, and the sheer joy of training aside, another reason to consider cross-certification might be to help fill an organizational skills gap.
 The IT decision-makers (ITDMs) surveyed resoundingly indicated that skills gaps are a real concern for their organizations.
 Three out of four ITDMs (74 percent) reported they are currently suffering from a skills gap or expect to in the near future.
 Increasing one’s base set of capabilities and the benefits they bring to the organization may serve as a buffer should the economy slow down and staff reductions become necessary.